jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 While most people know about scanning and faxing, there's still no word for snapping a photo of paperwork.
 Because this new ability of our cyborgology is still evolving.
 Cool huh?

 Techvolution gives us the right and duty to decide what tools give us a happy life.
 We need this new philosophy because there's so much more our Internet Age cyborgolies are capable of.
-For example, do you know what happens at the doctors?
+Like telecommuting for work, steaming movies instead of renting DVDs, and finding what happens at the doctors.

 ## Medical Records